What U.S. expats need to know about filing U.S. taxes

 International taxation is a quite complex and specialized area.
 Americans Overseas offers a large independent network of US tax accountants and financial planners, specialized for Americans living abroad.
 Avoid double taxation and choose affordable advice.

-Americans Overseas refers you free of any obligation and free of costs.
+Americans Overseas refers to you free of any obligation and free of costs.
 Whether you’re employed or have a small business, we’ll make your life easier with a good, affordable US expat taxes advisor for your specific financial situation.

 Contact us for more information